 Causes and contributing factors

 Contributing factors to trench foot include repetitive use of rubber boot, insulated boot or shoes made with synthetic materials.
 Synthetic materials do not allow normal perspiration to exit the shoe.

 The differential diagnosis for trench foot includes:

 Prevention becomes the key in treating trench foot.
 Limiting exposure to cold is essential in preventing and treating trench foot.
 Maintaining a dry environment within the shoe is a must.
 Controlling hyperhydrosis (excessive perspiration) can help.
-Remember, when treating hyperhydrosis this condition can not be cured, but rather needs to be managed over a patient's lifetime.
+Hyperhydrosis can not be cured, but rather needs to be managed over a patient's lifetime.
 Some of the methods used to treat hyperhydrosis are really quite simple.
 Create an environment in the shoe that is cool, dry, and accessible to UV light.
 Try these four simple tricks:

-1. Rotate your shoes every other day to allow them to dry thoroughly for at least 24 hours.
+1. Rotate your shoes every day to allow them to dry thoroughly for at least 24 hours.

 2. Avoid synthetic materials like rubber or vinyl.
 Wear leather or cloth that can absorb moisture.